 Expenses.
-During the reporting period the Company was internally managed and expensed costs, as incurred, with regard to the running of its operations.
-Primary operating expenses include employee salaries and benefits, the costs of identifying, evaluating, negotiating, closing, monitoring and servicing the Company's investments and related overhead charges and expenses, including rental expense, and any interest expense incurred in connection with borrowings.
+During the first quarter of 2019 the Company was internally managed and expensed costs, as incurred, with regard to the running of its operations.
+Primary operating expenses included employee salaries and benefits, the costs of identifying, evaluating, negotiating, closing, monitoring and servicing the Company's investments and related overhead charges and expenses, including rental expense, and any interest expense incurred in connection with borrowings.
+Since April 1, 2019, the Company has been externally managed and in connection with the Advisory Agreement, pays the Adviser certain investment advisory fees and reimburses the Adviser and Administrator for certain expenses incurred in connection with the services they provide.
+See Note 6 "Related Party Transactions - Payment of Expenses under the Advisory and Administration Agreements."
 Through December 31, 2018, the Company and the Asset Manager Affiliates shared office space and certain other operating expenses.
-The Company entered into an Overhead Allocation Agreement with the Asset Manager Affiliates which provided for the sharing of such expenses based on an allocation of office lease costs and the ratable usage of other shared resources.
-Following the Closing, the Company will continue to bear the costs associated with the office lease entered into by the Company prior to the Closing.
+The Company entered into an overhead allocation agreement with the Asset Manager Affiliates ("Overhead Allocation Agreement") which provided for the sharing of such expenses based on an allocation of office lease costs and the ratable usage of other shared resources.
+The Company continues to bear the costs associated with the office lease entered into by the Company prior to the Closing.

 Shareholder Distributions.
 Distributions to common stockholders are recorded on the ex-dividend date.
-The amount of distributions, if any, is determined by the Board of Directors each quarter.
+The amount of distributions, if any, is determined by the Board each quarter.